4Rom1/CUDA_TUTO/README.md

  -Sum function :

-   Sum the indexes of 2 arrays with and without using streams and asynchronous copies.
+   Sum the elements of 2 arrays with optional streams and asynchronous copies.

    Usage